ehealthsuisse/Impfmodul-Phase-I/Documentation/EN/07_Installation.md

 - supportedProvider.artifactResolutionServiceURL: URL of the Identity Providers accepting the SAML Artefact and returning the IdP Assertion..
 - supportedProvider.securityTokenServiceURL: URL of the security token service needed to refresh the IDP token.
 - supportedProvider.entityId: Allows to override the entity ID for a specific IDP.
 This was a necessary workaround for HIN IDP to ensure that both vaccination module and portal application resolve to same NameID within the IDP Token.
 - supportedProvider.logoutURL: URL string filled into the destination field of the LogoutResponse.
 If not set, the issuer from the LogoutRequest is used.
+- supportedProvider.samlKeystore: Allows for an IDP-specific configuration, if it is not filled, default configuration will be used.
+- supportedProvider.samlKeystore.keystoreType: Type of the IdP keystore file (JKS or PKCS12).
+- supportedProvider.samlKeystore.keystorePath: Filesystem path to the IdP keystore file.
+- supportedProvider.samlKeystore.keystorePassword: Password to access the IdP keystore.
+- supportedProvider.samlKeystore.spAlias: Alias of the service provider’s private key within the IdP keystore.
+- supportedProvider.tlsKeystore: Configuration of the IdP’s truststore used for mTLS communication.
+- supportedProvider.tlsKeystore.keystoreType: Type of the IdP truststore file (JKS or PKCS12).
+- supportedProvider.tlsKeystore.keystorePath: Filesystem path to the IdP truststore file.
+- supportedProvider.tlsKeystore.keystorePassword: Password to access the IdP truststore.
 - assertionConsumerServiceUrl: URL of the vaccination module accepting callbacks from the Identity Provider.
 Using the path variable *{idp}*, the vaccination module now can look up which IDP configuration it needs to check for the artifact response.
 - forwardArtifactToClientUrl: URL of a backend endpoint which will forward the SAMLartifact to the Angular frontend application.
 This workaround was implemented if it is not possible by the IDP to send a HTTP GET to the Frontend application directly.
+- otherNodeLogoutURL: URL of a secondary backend node to forward logout requests when the session cannot be retrieved locally.
+Enables logout propagation across nodes when configured.

 **Note:** The suffix */saml/sso* is mandatory and only the root address must be set.
-- keystore: Keystore settings.
+- keystore: General keystore setting which can be overwritten by the IDP-specific setting.
+If not set, the keystore according to the security configuration chapter (see below) is used.
-- keystore.keystore-type: Type to the Keystore file (either JKS or PKCS12).
+- keystore.keystore-type: Type of the Keystore file (either JKS or PKCS12).
 - keystore.keystore-path: Path to the Keystore file.
-- keystore-password: Keystore's Password.
+- keystore-password: Password used to access the keystore.
 - sp-alias: Alias name of the private key used for the communication with the Identity Provider.

+- truststore: General Truststore setting which can be overwritten by the IDP-specific setting.
+If not set, the keystore according to the security configuration chapter (see below) is used..
+- tlsKeystore.keystore-type: Type of the Keystore file (either JKS or PKCS12).
+- tlsKeystore.keystore-path: Path to the Keystore file.
+- tlsKeystore-password: Password used to access the keystore.

 **Logging Property**
 The configuration of the log levels are located in the *logging.properties* file.
 Each row starting with *logging.level* represents a setting.
 Each setting consists of a package name and the corresponding loglevel.
 The package names are hereby structured hierarchically, i.e. configuration for logging.level.ch includes all subpages unless there is a more specific role.
 Following debug level are available
 * INFO = general information
+** Be aware that user related information is logged which could violate data protection regularions.
+Should only be used for error analysis.**
-* DEBUG = detailed information incl. some privacy information.
+* DEBUG = detailed information incl. privacy information.
-**Do not activate unless necessary due to GDPR.**
 * TRACE = For the SAML configuration, it is possible to log all telegrams going over the interfaces. **Does contain sensitive information**

 **Portal Configuration**